mehtaarn000/URLShortnerExample/README.md

 Or, input a url, and the server will return a randomly chosen id and url to you.
 Go to that given url, and voila!

-## API usage
+## REST API usage

 Run a post request with curl to the server, for example:

 `curl --header "Content-Type: application/json"   --request POST   --data '{"url":"https://google.com"}' http://localhost:3000/api/urlshorten`

 The API should return a JSON object with your url.
-Go to the url and you will again be redirected.
+Go to the url and you will be redirected.